DanielVonRauchhaupt/socket_fips/README.md

 running Fail2ban or Simplefail2ban.
 Machine 2 is the traffic generator (attacker in the Denial-of-Service scenario).

 # Traffic Generator Setup
 To generate traffic, the traffic generator [TRex](https://trex-tgn.cisco.com/) needs to be installed on machine 2.
-A installation guide can be found [here](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation).
+An installation guide can be found [here](https://trex-tgn.cisco.com/trex/doc/trex_manual.html#_download_and_installation).

 Once TRex has been successfully installed, the server can be started with:

-`./t-rex 64 -i -c #cores `
+`./t-rex 64 -i -c <number of cores>`

 The console can be started with:

 `./trex-console`

-In the console, traffic can be started using the scripts in `src/scripts/traffic_gen/` with the command:
+In the console, traffic can be started, using the scripts in `src/scripts/traffic_gen/` with the command:

 `start -f <path to script>.py -d <duration (seconds)> -t --ppsi <invalid traffic (pps)> --ppsv <valid traffic (pps)>`